City Clerk's Office

 Q: When can I sign-in for Public Comment?

-A: Sign-in must be completed the day of the Council meeting in order to be considered valid, and only will be accepted until 15 minutes before the scheduled meeting.
+A: Sign-in must be completed the day of the Council meeting in order to be considered valid, and will be accepted up to 15 minutes before the scheduled meeting.

 Q: How do I receive a Zoom call link for Public Comment?